compmem/afni-docker-script/README.md

 chmod +x afni.sh
 sudo mv afni.sh /usr/local/bin/afni
 ```
 - Alternatively, instead of moving the script, create a symbolic link in `/usr/local/bin` to keep the script in its current directory.
-This can make editing, updating, & maintaining the script easier.
+The symbolic link approach may be preferred for developers as it will make editing, updating, & maintaining the script easier.
 ```bash
 sudo ln -s "$(pwd)/afni.sh" /usr/local/bin/afni
 ```